RanaEhtashamAli/py-stats/README.md

 ## Contributing

-We welcome contributions to make py-stats even better!
+We welcome contributions to make python-stats even better!
 Here's how you can help:

 ### 🤝 How to Contribute